Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • Build candidate privacy notice - GDPR-compliant notice linked at every application entry point, referencing lawful basis, retention periods, data subject rights, and EU Rep contact details.

-• Activate DSAR workflow - Configure your ATS to generate access reports on demand; establish a 30-day response procedure with a named owner.
+• Activate the DSAR workflow: configure your ATS to generate access reports on demand and establish a 30-day response procedure with a named owner.

 • Disable or document AI screening features- If using AI scoring, implement Article 22 disclosures before those features run on EU candidates.

-As Per Cezzane UPMC (a US-based healthcare system) achieved €660,000 in annual savings and a 67% reduction in time-to-hire while implementing a GDPR-compliant centralised ATS across 13 facilities.
-Compliance cost was offset by recruitment efficiency gains within the first year.
+CASE STUAccording to Cezzane, UPMC (a US-based healthcare system) achieved €660,000 in annual savings and a 67% reduction in time-to-hire by implementing a GDPR-compliant centralized ATS across 13 facilities.
+Compliance costs were offset by recruitment efficiency gains in the first year.hin the first year.

 AI Resume Screening Hiring Process and Article 22: What US Companies Must Disclose

-The practical implication: If a candidate is screened out by Greenhouse's AI matching score and you cannot demonstrate that a human was meaningfully involved in that decision, and if you did not disclose automated decision-making in your privacy notice, you have an Article 22 violation.
+The practical implication: If a candidate is screened out by Greenhouse’s AI matching score, you cannot demonstrate that a human was meaningfully involved in that decision, and you did not disclose automated decision-making in your privacy notice, you have an Article 22 violation.
 The candidate can use this to challenge the hiring decision and compel a full human re-review.

 GDPR vs. CCPA: What US Compliance Teams Get Wrong About Overlap